mre/kafka-influxdb/README.md

 ## TODOs
+* test results in database, especially the multivalues-tags, test if retention policy works
 * flush buffer if not full but some period has elapsed (safety net for low frequency input)
 * offset management
-* retention policy is not sent
 * support config files and maybe remove flags
 * create error log